X8X-XZDX/echo-compile/README.md

 # In order to use the script

 Go to compile.md and copy the text into your AI chat.

 Add nothing, hit enter.
-If all goes well and your AI doesn't immediately induce schizobipolar, you should be able to have a conversation with the AI, and at any time, say if the power were about to go out, or the internet were to go down, or you just don't want to log in to an AI site, copy this script, and use your 8 messages on bing, do !!compile, open a new window, and copy the script over with your compiled history added in after 2 lines.
-The AI will barf a knowledge basis together with all the context clues you have given it, and you never have to log in if you don't want to.
-Or whatever other use you have.

-GLHF Gamer.
+This will load the script into AI memory.

+If all goes well and your AI doesn't immediately induce schizobipolar, you should get a markdown formatted output of your conversation history.

+This output will have context, a chained (reverse timeline) or listed history, and you can save it however you want to to paste later.

+An example of using this would be to avoid logging into bing, and I will be experimenting doing just that.

+# Bing Specifics

+Not logging into bing, you should keep these things in mind.

+1) To stay logged out, remember you have 8 interactions with the AI before you need to compile.

+2) To load a history in a new chat, copy the script, then hit shift enter 2X, and paste in your compiled chat history that you got as an output earlier.

+3) If you use 9 messages while logged out, you can kiss !!compile goodbye as an option.

+Follow these rules with this script, and you've got it made.

+GL HF Gamer

 ---